PRIYANKA30-WEB/Flight-Price-Analysis-Dashboard-Using-Excel/README.md

 .SpiceJet has the fewest flights (3% share) — underutilized route capacity .Demand surge in the final booking week is an opportunity for dynamic pricing optimization .Chennai-Bangalore route has highest avg price (₹25,100) — potential for budget carrier entry

+NOTE: This repository includes two versions of the Dashboards:
+          -A manually built Excel Dashboard and
+          -AI-enhanced ExcelDashboard for improved insights and decision-Making.